elixir-lang/elixir-lang.github.com/getting-started/introduction.markdown

 ```

 It seems we are ready to go!
 We will use the interactive shell quite a lot in the next chapters to get a bit more familiar with the language constructs and basic types, starting in the next chapter.

+> Note: if you are on Windows, you can also try `iex --werl` which may provide a better experience depending on which console you are using.

 ## Running scripts